mrwormhole/virtual-keyboard/README.md

 - Python (>=3.12)
 - GTK 4 (you can see what you need to download on [here](https://gnome.pages.gitlab.gnome.org/pygobject/getting_started.html))

-Note: please do not do global system installation of python dependencies through pip, poetry already installs it!
+Note: please don't do global system installation of python dependencies through pip, poetry can install it safely for you

-#### Linux

 ```shell
 poetry install